 Fortunately, most issues are completely avoidable with the right approach to website maintenance.
 Sure, you’ll need to shell out for the services of trained professionals; but you’ll save yourself a whole lot of time, money and stress in the long run.

-Here’s the lowdown on website maintenance costs in 2020.
-If you don’t have a website, our guide to web design costs is also worth a look.
+Here’s the lowdown on website maintenance costs in 2021.
+If you don’t have a website, then check out our guide to web design costs.

 How Much Does Website Maintenance Cost?

 The cost of your website's maintenance depends on factors like hosting, domain renewal fees, content updates, and SEO checks – unless you're using a website builder, which comes with minimal maintenance costs.
 However, below are the average monthly costs for different sized websites: